With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreSierra Mental Wellness Group Roseville is a mental health treatment clinic in Placer County, California, located at 406 Sunrise Avenue, Suite 300, 95661 zip code.
 Sierra Mental Wellness Group Roseville provides outpatient treatment.
-Sierra Mental Wellness Group Roseville provides activity therapy, dialectical behavior therapy and behavior modification to adults, seniors 65 or older and young adults.
-Additional services provided by Sierra Mental Wellness Group Roseville consist of suicide prevention services, family psychoeducation and psychosocial rehabilitation services.
+Sierra Mental Wellness Group Roseville provides trauma therapy, cognitive behavioral therapy and individual psychotherapy to seniors 65 or older, children / adolescents and young adults.
+Additional services provided by Sierra Mental Wellness Group Roseville consist of family psychoeducation, suicide prevention services and court-ordered outpatient treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.